 Buses will arrive each morning and drop off in the bus loop on the north side of campus, students will immediately be able to enter the cafeteria for breakfast.
-Students will wait in the cafeteria until the first bell rings.
+Students will wait in the cafeteria until the first bell rings at 7:15 AM.

-Afternoon pick-up will occur in the same location, the bus line-up each afternoon should be in the order listed below, based on distances from campus and travel time to deliver students to their homes.
+Afternoon pick-up will occur in the same location.
 Questions regarding transportation should be directed to the GCCISD Transportation Department, 281-707-3826.